svikashk/agile/agile/scrum-sprint-retrospective-meeting.md

 ## What is a Sprint Retrospective Meeting?
 {: .fs-9 }

 The sprint retrospective meeting is for the development team to look back at the sprint, inspect itself, and plan for improvements that can be used for future sprints.

+Of all the [scrum ceremonies]({{ site.url }}{{ site.baseurl }}{% link agile/scrum-meetings.md %}), this is the one that is often confused by most teams.

-This meeting is held after the sprint review but before the beginning of the next [sprint planning meeting]({{ site.url }}{{ site.baseurl }}{% link agile/scrum-sprint-planning-meeting.md %}).
+**The sprint retrospective meeting is held after the sprint review but before the beginning of the next [sprint planning meeting]({{ site.url }}{{ site.baseurl }}{% link agile/scrum-sprint-planning-meeting.md %})**.
 By the end of the sprint retrospective meeting, the development team should have identified improvements that can be implemented in the next sprint.

 A good way to keep the retrospective meeting structured is to answer these questions:
 1. What went well?